 So, one person is willing to put their faith in other drivers, and the other is not.
 They both face the same reality and the same probability of having a wreck.
 But it’s the way we interpret the information and experiences we have that create fear.

 Some people live their lives surrounded by a safety net of comfortable living.
-They base every decision they make on the amount of money and comfort to be gained from that decision.
+They base every decision they make on the amount of comfort to be gained from that decision.

 Here’s the bottom line:

-To combat the fear that lies just beneath the surface that drives us to make irrational and unproductive decisions, we have to offset fear with the faith and trust that we don’t have to control things in order for us to move forward.
+To combat the fear that lies just beneath the surface that drives us to make irrational and unproductive decisions, we have to offset fear with faith by giving our brain as many experiences as possible in any given area so we have facts to pull from in the face of fear.
+Then we have to trust that we don’t have to control everything in order for us to move forward.

-In fact, embracing fear as a necessary obstacle to doing anything worthwhile is one of the best things you can do.
-And your life and legacy as a husband, father, and leader will be marked by courage not because you overcame fear but because you let go of being in control and walked right past fear to do what matters most.
+Embracing fear as a necessary obstacle to doing anything worthwhile is one of the best things you can do.
+And your life and legacy as a spouse, parent, and leader will be marked by courage – not because you overcame fear but because you let go of being in control and walked past fear to do what mattered most.